 - Make sure that you are involved in the IEP process all year long.
 From start to finish.

-- Submit a thorough, concise and accurate Parent Letter of Concerns prior to the meeting.
+- Submit a thorough, concise, and accurate Parent Letter of Concern prior to the meeting.

 - When you RSVP to the meeting, be clear in your RSVP who you expect to be there.
 If there are names on the list you do not recognize, email them back and ask what their role is and what their connection to your child is.

 - Remain firm but professional.
 Reconvene if you have to.
 Reschedule if you have to.
 You may have to step out of your comfort zone.
 But chances are if you stand your ground once or twice, they’ll get the message.